Project Assurance

 Gateway, Health Check and Deep Dive Reviews

-The IIAF Gateway Review process provides for a series of short, focused, independent expert reviews, held at key decision points in a project’s lifecycle.
+The IIAF Gateway Review process provides a series of short, focused, independent expert reviews, held at key decision points in a project’s lifecycle.

 The Gateway Reviews are appraisals of infrastructure projects, that highlight risks and issues, which if not addressed may threaten successful delivery.